Mac-V-Sog/MacroPulseDashboard/README.md

 - **Quantify** macro stress using observable, high-quality data.
 - **Visualize** market fragility and liquidity tightening in real time.
 - **Bridge** the gap between economic fundamentals and technical market behavior.
-- **Educate** traders on macro relationships — with built-in tooltips explaining each metric.
+- **Educate** traders on macro relationships, with built-in tooltips explaining each metric.

 It’s not a trading signal generator; it’s a **situational awareness tool**.
-Think of it as your *market seismograph* — tracking tremors before the quake.
+Think of it as your *market seismograph*, tracking tremors before the quake.

 ---